Tamgan

-Tumgan (also known as Turkshad, Turxanthos or Turksanf) was a shad (governor prince) of the Turkic Empire (also called Göktürk) in the late 6th century.
+Tumgan (also known as Turkshad, Turxanthos) was a shad (governor prince) of the First Turkic Khaganate in the late 6th century.
 According to Edward Gibbon his name may be a title rather than a proper name.

 Background

-In 552 Bumin founded the Gokturk Empire.
-His younger brother Istämi was viceroy (Yabghu) in the west.
-In 575 Istämi was followed by Tardu.
-By 575/76 Tamgan held some kind of power in the far west around the Volga River.
+In 552 Bumin Qaghan founded the First Turkic Khaganate.
+His younger brother Istämi was viceroy (yabghu) in the west.
+In 575 Istämi was succeeded by Tardu.
+By 575/576 Tamgan held some kind of power in the far west around the Volga River.
 He was probably Tardu's younger brother.